BvBiancaa/ISOBMFF_parser/README.md

 Within MDAT, I found the metadata of the encoded images.
 I separated them from the rest of the content, converted them, and saved them in files with names indicated in the metadata itself.

 ### HOW TO RUN THE PROGRAM

+If you want the program to download the files execute the export command as shown.
+If not set or not equal to 1, the program won't download the files.

 ```
+export SAVE_FILE_=1
 make
 ./narwhal text0.mp4
 or